Python automation case study

 Status

-Public repo / case study / live showcase
+Public repo / local automation / showcase page

 Runtime